 The Unit Telescope (UT)

-The MROI Unit Telescope (UT) is a movable unit made up of the telescope mount, optics, enclosure and ancillary systems required for routine operation.
+The MROI Unit Telescope (UT) is a movable unit made up of the telescope mount, 1.4-meter telescope, enclosure and ancillary systems required for routine operation.
 The telescope mount, designed by AMOS, is an elevation over elevation design with a fixed output beam implemented using only three mirrors.
 The enclosure, designed by EIE, features a rigid frame to support the telescope mount during relocation and a unique low profile dome and shutter to allow the telescopes to be placed in very close proximity without obscuring the field of view of an adjacent telescope.

 Ancillary systems included within the UT structure are a “fast tip-tilt” system, designed by the University of Cambridge, which corrects for first-order atmospheric distortions, an automated alignment system that aligns the telescope with the delay lines in the beam combining facility, a wide-field finder telescope, and controls and network infrastructure.